 African wildlife photography hide trip @ Zimanga Private Game Reserve

 Join me for a photographic safari tour with a difference, designed specifically to get you the best photographs of Africa’s wildlife, up close and personal at Zimanga Private Game Reserve.
-We will have exclusive access to the whole 6000 hectare reserve in South Africa and will spend 10 days photographing a diverse range of wildlife on a safari uniquely combining photographic hides with game drives.
+We will have access to the whole 8000-hectare reserve in South Africa and will spend 10 days photographing a diverse range of wildlife on a safari uniquely combining photographic hides with game drives.

-This trip presents the opportunity to photograph from 6-7 amazing hides, purpose built with photography in mind (see below for more details):
+This trip presents the opportunity to photograph from a range of amazing hides, purpose-built with photography in mind (see below for more details):

-Each of the hides has been designed and built under the supervision of Bence Mate, repeat winner of prestigious Wildlife Photographer of the Year Competition, and in my opinion one of the best wildlife photographers out there.
-Bence has built hides all over the world and knows exactly what is required to get the best shots.
+Each of the hides has been designed and built under the supervision of Bence Mate, repeat winner of the prestigious Wildlife Photographer of the Year Competition, and in my opinion, one of the best wildlife photographers around.
+Bence has built hides all around the world and knows exactly what is required to get the best shots.

 Over the trip you’ll take part in 16 activities, comprising of game drives and hides, including both daytime and overnight sessions in each of the different hides.